-The attorney general may bring an action for a civil penalty against any person, political committee, political party, or organization that violates § 12-27-16 or 12-27-17, in addition to any other penalties provided by law.
+The attorney general may bring an action for a civil penalty against any person, political committee, political party, or organization that violates § 12-27-16, in addition to any other penalties provided by law.
 The civil penalty may not exceed two thousand dollars for each violation.